Improvement Initiatives for Market Transparency Reporting Systems

-A: FINRA plans to change the entitlement process by eliminating the use of digital certificates and replacing the process with Two-factor Authentication (2FA).
-FINRA will announce the commencement of 2FA in a distributed technical notice, which will include the 2FA specification, in the near future.
+A: FINRA plans to change the entitlement process by eliminating the use of digital certificates and replacing the process with Multi-factor Authentication (Multi).
+FINRA will announce the commencement of Multi in a distributed technical notice, which will include the Multi specification, in the near future.

-A: Two-factor Authentication (2FA) is a second layer of security to protect an account or system.
+A: Multi-factor Authentication (Multi) is a second layer of security to protect an account or system.
 Users must go through two layers of security before being granted access to an account or system.
-2FA increases the safety of online accounts by requiring two types of information from the user, such as a password or PIN, or an email account for example.
+Multi increases the safety of online accounts by requiring two types of information from the user, such as a password or PIN, or an email account for example.
 The first factor is the password; the second factor is the additional item.

 Q: What is FINRA Developer API (“DAPI”)?